Switzerland cancels Russian participation in air show

 The “Russian Knights” aerobatic display team had been due to take part in the show in Payerne, near Lake Neuchatel, that starts this month, but the ministry said this “would not be appropriate at this time”.

-Switzerland has taken measures against Russian and Ukrainian nationals and organisations to avoid being used as a conduit to circumvent Western sanctions, but decided against imposing its own sanctions.
-(Reporting by Silke Koltrowitz; Editing by Robin Pomeroy)
+Switzerland has taken measures against Russian and Ukrainian nationals and organizations to avoid being used as a conduit to circumvent Western sanctions, but decided against imposing its own sanctions.